bitcraze/bitcraze-website/src/tutorials/stem-plus-bundle.md

 ---

 {% si_intro The STEM plus drone bundle %}
-The STEM (Science Technology Engineering Mathematics) plus drone bundle is based on a Crazyflie 2.0 with a Flow Deck and a MultiRanger deck.
+The STEM (Science Technology Engineering Mathematics) plus drone bundle is based on a Crazyflie 2.0 with a Flow Deck and a Multi-ranger deck.
 It is an autonomous drone that can be controlled from a simple python script to explore and operate a robot in 3 dimensions.
 It has the ability to detect obstacles around it.